Ashburys railway station: Facilities

 The station is unstaffed and has no permanent buildings (other than standard waiting shelters) or ticket provision, so all tickets must be bought on the train or prior to travel.
 Train running information is provided by digital display screens and timetable posters.

 No step-free access is available, as the station is above street level and the only access offered is via staircase and footbridge.
-This is the nearest station to Manchester City's stadium City of Manchester Stadium as it is a 15-20 minute walk.